311 N. Fifth Street, Armitage Hall

-His most recent publications studied the role of verbalizing in the conceptualization of grammatical categories, the implementation of concept-based teaching (C-BI) in the L2 Classroom, and the role of agency in the development and internalization of scientific concepts.
+His most recent publications studied the role of verbalizing in the conceptualization of grammatical categories, the implementation of concept-based teaching (C-BI) in the heritage and second language classrooms, and the role of agency in the development and internalization of scientific concepts.
 Currently, he is exploring the role of conscious conceptual manipulation in the teaching and learning of conceptual categories in the Spanish K-12 classroom, the implementation of a Dynamic Assessment approach as a tool to foster L2 learning and development in secondary education, and the role of C-BI in the grammatical and pedagogical development of K-12 native and heritage educators.

-Additionally, Dr. Garcia has been nominated on two occasions to the Distinguished Teaching Award at the University of Massachusetts, Amherst, one to the Chancellor’s award for teaching excellence at Rutgers, Camden, and his pedagogical materials have been published in several textbooks.
+Additionally, Dr. Garcia has been awarded the Chancellor’s award for teaching excellence at Rutgers University, Camden, was also nominated on two occasions to the Distinguished Teaching Award at the University of Massachusetts, Amherst, and his pedagogical materials have been published in several textbooks.

 - Sociocultural Theory and Second Language Learning and Teaching

 - Evaluation and Assessment in the Second Language Classroom

 - Foreign Language Teaching Methodology and Pedagogical Grammar

 - Language Program Direction and Administration

 - Technology Enhanced Language Learning